Anatomy of a Yacht

 Either way, we’ve compiled a list of the most important parts of a yacht that you’ll want to know before heading out onto the water.

-Hull: The hull is the part of the boat that floats.
-It consists of internal framework and is covered by an outer fiberglass shell (the part that you see and can touch).
+- Hull: The hull is the part of the boat that floats.
+It consists of an internal framework and is covered by an outer fiberglass shell (the part that you see and can touch).

 - Bow: (pronounced like “cow”) The bow is the front of the boat hull.